-When negotiating a supplement market that often raises more questions than answers, we understand how tricky it might be to really know that you’re getting a good value out of your go-to multivitamin.
+When navigating the dietary supplement market, we understand how tricky it might be to really know that you’re getting a good value out of your go-to multivitamin.
 There are lots of factors to consider, after all: Do I need all of these ingredients, and are they doing their job to support my health?
 Are there any shady additives I don’t recognize on the label?
 What role does my diet play?
 What’s the brand’s environmental footprint?

 As fellow skeptics, we’ll just say this: If you’re pondering any (or all) of these things, then you’re already on the right track.
-So let’s dig into the items you should look for in a quality multivitamin.
+So let’s dig into the items to look for in a quality multivitamin.*

 Want a couple of examples?
-Vitamin C is definitely important where your health is concerned—it’s an antioxidant, and helps to support collagen, muscle, and normal immune function.
-But the vast majority of us are getting enough vitamin C through the foods we eat, so you may not need it in your multivitamin.* (1,2)
+Vitamin C is definitely important where your health is concerned—it’s an antioxidant, and helps to support collagen and normal immune function.
+But the vast majority of us are getting enough vitamin C through the foods we eat, so you may not need it in a multivitamin.* (1,2)

 Then there’s calcium.
 You’d probably assume that getting extra of this bone health superhero couldn’t hurt, right?
 Well, the truth is that many of us can meet our calcium needs with a balanced diet, and emerging research suggests that overdoing it on calcium could ultimately do more harm than good.
 The bottom line: Instead of supplementing with extra calcium, you may want to focus on calcium-helper nutrients like vitamin D3, vitamin K2, magnesium and boron, which all lend extra support when it comes to bone health.* (3,4)